18 Tips for Renting a Car in Oman in 2024

 Renting a Car in Oman tip: While some credit cards include rental car insurance, it is important to check that they cover Oman.
 Many credit cards have country exclusions to make sure prior to travel, otherwise purchase the insurance to save yourself a potential headache.

 We always ensure we have full insurance cover and just factor it into the total price of the rental.
-In Oman it can be very easy accidentally get minor damage to your rental car we always find having the full cover removes any stress or worry with the rental car during your trip.
+In Oman it can be very easy to accidentally get minor damage to your rental car we always find having the full cover removes any stress or worry with the rental car during your trip.

-Book your car with RentalCars.com
+Book your car with Booking.com

-Renting a Car in Oman insurance
+Renting a Car in Oman insurancePin

 7 | Drive on the right-hand side of the road